yosunlu/OnlyMemes/README.md

 **Authenticaion**
-- I use Firebase Auth to handle user authentication, making it easier to integrate with Google Sign In
+- Firebase Auth is used to handle user authentication, making it easier to integrate with Google Sign In

 **Deployment**
-- I use Firebase Hosting for the frontend domain.
+- Firebase Hosting is used for the frontend domain.
 It is quite easy to integrate with GCP projects.
 Documentations can be found here: https://cloud.google.com/run/docs/mapping-custom-domains#https-load-balancer

 ## To-dos